 Convention/Typography Meaning Press Enter Means press the Enter or Return key or its equivalent on your computer.
-Tips and additional information that is important in installation/operation.
+To the second se Tips and additional information that is important in installation/operation.
 Cautions warn you that a failure to follow the recommended procedure could result in loss of data or damage to the equipment.
 Bold Text Used to highlight an item/expression.
 Italics Used to lay emphasis on a filename.